 And while this new breed of beach gear certainly makes a sunny vacation more enjoyable, it also can cause harm to the beach’s other residents if not removed every day.
 For example, the sea turtles that arrive along the Alabama Gulf Coast to nest every May through October may find it difficult to navigate through the maze of tents, chairs and trash left behind by beachgoers.
 Likewise, their hatchlings also may have difficulty making their way to the water when it comes time to join their sea families.

 That’s why the Leave Only Footprints rules and regulations were implemented in 2016.
 Per these rules, beachgoers are to remove all structures and equipment from the beach no later than one hour after sunset.
-Otherwise, these items will be removed and disposed of by beach patrol.
+Otherwise, these items will be removed and disposed of by beach patrol the early next morning.
 Unfortunately, many visitors are not heeding these new regulations and last year, the beach patrol still removed 18 tons of metal tent frames and chairs from the beaches.